hth313/ladybug/doc/introduction.rst

 this, it does not impose any restrictions on the environment and will run comfortable on any HP-41C, HP-41CV, HP-41CX or HP-41CL.

+Due to OS4 and Boost, some additional register space is needed to get it all properly running.
+You can expect that five registers are allocated by these three modules if you enable Ladybug integer mode.

 The XROM number used by this module is 16 and the private storage area is I/O buffer number 0.

 Using this guide